LoicMarechal/LPlib/README.md

 - move them into /opt/LPlib/sample_meshes/
 - decompress them with `lzip -d *.meshb.lz`
 - you may now enter /opt/LPlib/examples directory and run the various examples
+- optional call to Metis partitioning for the colorgrains renumbering scheme: install the [find Module](https://gitlab.emse.fr/bruchon/Coeur/-/blob/9540195784748cc0ba0eabd0108868297df05757/cmake/Modules/FindMETIS.cmake) and pass the -DWITH\_METIS=ON option to cmake

 ## Usage
 It is made of a single *ANSI C* file and a header file to be compiled and linked alongside the calling program.